Our buses can take you straight to the ski resorts. We have routes from the main cities in Norway, and from Oslo Airport.

 Trysil is the biggest skiing resort in Norway, only 3 hours drive from Oslo and Oslo Airport.
 During winter season the bus takes you all the way up to Trysil Høyfjellsenter and to Trysil Turistsenter.
 The end stop is close to both your accommodation and to the slopes.

 Trysil is known for its impressive number of slopes and excellent conditions.
 As a tourist you also have access to restaurants and a wide range of hotels and lodges.
-You can order tickets on NW130 Trysilekspressen today , and the route starts 6th December and continues through winter.
+You can book tickets for NW130 Trysilekspressen today.

 Voss and Myrkdalen

 Voss is a main destination for skiing in the west of Norway.
 You can stay in Voss, but also in family friendly Myrkdalen, famous for both its slopes and off-piste opportunities.
-The mountains in the west of Norway are big and full of opportunities for all types of interests.
+The mountains in the west of Norway are tall and full of skiing opportunities.
 For those who like to make most of the evenings, there are restaurants and entertainment both in Myrkdalen and in Voss.

 Going from Bergen, you have many options of travelling by bus to the ski resorts.
 Our routes NW420 Sognefjordekspressen and NW162 Øst-Vestekspressen set out from Bergen several times a day.
 And there are free buses going from Voss to the various sites.